Ulmus bergmanniana

 Ulmus bergmanniana C.K.Schneid., commonly known as Bergmann's elm, is a deciduous tree found across much of China in forests at elevations of 1500–3000 m.

 Description

 The tree is very closely related to the wych elm Ulmus glabra; it can reach a height of 26 m with a wide-spreading crown, and a trunk of about 0.9 m d.b.h.
 The bark is longitudinally fissured, and varies in colour from greyish-white to dark grey.
 The pubescent leaves range from obovate to elliptic, less than 16 cm long, and bluish-green when mature.
+Schneider's leaf-drawing (1907) shows a short wych-like petiole.
 The perfect, wind-pollinated apetalous flowers are produced on second-year shoots in February, followed by generally obovate samarae <30 mm long by 14 mm width, the centre of the seed about 7 mm from the slightly notched apex.
 Branchlets do not possess the corky wings characteristic of many other elm species.